gajus/waitehr/README.md

   --max-redirects      If exceeded, the request will be aborted.
                                                            [number] [default: 5]
-  --quiet              Disables any output.           [boolean] [default: false] --status-codes       Expected status code(s).
-If multiple status codes are
+  --quiet              Disables any output.           [boolean] [default: false] --request-timeout    How many seconds to wait for individual requests to
-                       provided, then either will be accepted as valid.
+                       complete.
+If exceeded, requests are aborted and a new request is started.                 [number] [default: 5] --status-codes       Expected status code(s).
+If multiple status codes are provided, then either will be accepted as valid.
                                                         [array] [default: "200"]